-A final written and oral exam is a requirement of this course.
+A final written and oral exam, which includes a listening, speaking and reading component, is a requirement of this course.

 Spanish I will focus on development of the four basic skills of a language: listening, speaking reading and writing.
 Students will be able to describe themselves and others in the Spanish language.
 Students are given insights into Hispanic culture to increase their awareness of cultural diversity and the various Hispanic customs that exist through Spain, Mexico and Latin America.